Category: The Comms Post

 Building a Communications Culture in Your Corrections Department

 In corrections, communication is often seen as a task — something to be managed during incidents, briefings, or media interviews.
 But if we stop there, we miss a critical opportunity.
-Because communication isn’t just a task — it’s a culture.
-And like any culture, it needs to be built intentionally.
-Whether you’re a commissioner, director, Read more
+Read more

 -